 EOPS directors are expected to work with the Financial Aid Office to ensure students do not exceed their cost of attendance and to coordinate disbursement of funds.

-56258.
+§ 56258.
 Emergency Loans.

 EOPS programs may establish an emergency loan program for EOPS students to meet unexpected or untimely costs for books, college supplies, transportation, and housing, subject to the following provisions: